Rothco's Jungle Boots are perfect for hiking, on the airsoft field, or with your favorite pair of cargo pants.

 G.I.
 Style Boots Feature A Panama Sole Vulcanized To The Boot

 Warning: This Product Contains A Chemical Known To The State Of California To Cause Cancer, Birth Defects And Other Reproductive Harm

-Rothco's Jungle Boots feature a canvas & nylon upper, leather toe & heel with a rubber "Panama" Sole, 8" high boot.
-Take these classic military combat boots on a great hike outdoors, on the airsoft field or just with a pair of vintage paratrooper pants.
+Rothco's Jungle Boots are perfect for hiking, on the airsoft field, or with your favorite pair of cargo pants.
+Featuring a canvas & nylon upper as well as a leather toe & heel for durability.
+The rubber "Panama" Sole helps push soft mud and clay away from the sole, providing a better grip.
 Rothco’s Jungle Boots are sized to military specifications; the boots run a size larger, which have been designed to wear with two pairs of wool socks.

 So far, it has been a good boot for me.
 It is not govt. issue from Vietnam era though.
 Does not have the mesh Saran liner either.
 B rating

 Great boot for the money.
 The only issue I have found is the sole is separating after only a couple months.
 Some basic shoe repair glue or rubber cement will fix the issue.
 The soles also leave marks on some of the tile floors I walk on.
 Other than that they are comfortable and easy on the feet.

 It was good for the first month, except it didn't shine too well, the leather was a bit gritty.
 The rubber sole also kinda rubbed off pretty good on the concrete but stopped for me after I started getting the soles caked in mud.
 Now, after a Month and a half or so, one of the metal eyelets ripped out of the leather.
 Then again, I started to do some running and playing lacrosse in them after the first month.
 It's decent but it could have been much better.
 Another thing to keep in mind is that they're huge.